Youth and Family Counseling

-Lakes Center offers on-site counseling to students in Forest Lake Schools (District 837) to support social, emotional, behavioral and academic wellness.
+Lakes Center offers on-site counseling to students in Forest Lake Area Schools (District 831) to support social, emotional, behavioral and academic wellness.

 Eye Movement Desensitization and Reprocessing (EMDR) is an integrative therapeutic approach that has proven to be effective in reducing the long-lasting effects of PTSD, as well as in treating a wide range of other mental health symptoms.

 Rebecca holds a Master’s Degree in Counseling Psychology and is a Licensed Marriage and Family Therapist.
 Her clinical experience includes assessments and testing, inpatient, outpatient, and school-based settings.
 Rebecca utilizes relational evidence-based approaches, providing collaborative client-centered psychotherapy to adults, couples, adolescents, families, and groups.
 Therapeutic orientations adapt to the needs of each client, incorporating elements of Systems Theory, Psychodynamic Theory, Cognitive Behavioral Therapy, Dialectical Behavior Therapy, mindfulness-based, and Somatic Experiencing.
 Specialized areas of interest and expertise include trauma and attachment, grief and loss, anxiety, depression, couples counseling, and relational concerns.
 Rebecca is certified in treating child and adolescent trauma and is EMDRIA trained in EMDR (Eye Movement Desensitization and Reprocessing).
 Above all, Rebecca believes that a strong relationship and a sense of personal connection is the most important component to success in therapy.